How to Choose a Home Warranty Company

 Research cost, coverage and reviews to find the best plan

 A home warranty is a service contract that covers the repair or replacement of key home systems and appliances, which may break down over time.
-However, it's not the same as home insurance, which covers the structure of the house and perils like fire and theft.
-Instead, a home warranty is meant for those inevitable wear and tear issues that pop up when you least expect them.
+It's not the same as home insurance, which covers the structure of the house and perils like fire and theft.
+Instead, a home warranty is meant for those inevitable wear-and-tear issues that pop up when you least expect them.

 Before you sign up for a plan, there are some big-picture factors to consider: weighing the cost of the plan against potential repair bills, understanding what’s actually covered and checking the reputation of the company.